-The accompanying consolidated condensed interim financial statements include the accounts of the Company and its wholly-owned subsidiaries, DelMar Pharmaceuticals, (BC) Ltd., 0959454 B.C.
-Ltd., a British Columbia corporation ("Callco"), and 0959456 B.C.
-Ltd., a British Columbia corporation ("Exchangeco").
+The accompanying consolidated condensed interim financial statements include the accounts of the Company and its wholly-owned subsidiaries, DelMar BC, Callco, and Exchangeco.
 All intercompany balances and transactions have been eliminated.

 The principal accounting policies applied in the preparation of these financial statements are set out below and have been consistently applied to all periods presented.